idea-fasoc/OpenFASOC/README.md

 - --nhead: specify a fixed number of headers (optional)
 - --ninv: specify a fixed number of inverters (optional)

-Please contact mehdi@umich.edu if you have enay questions.
+Please contact mehdi@umich.edu if you have any questions.